Prisma Health

 Prisma Health is a not-for-profit health organization in South Carolina, formed by the merging of Palmetto Health and the Greenville Health System in November 2017.
 Its headquarters are on the property of Greenville Memorial Hospital in Greenville.

-Areas of specialty at Prisma Health include:
+In 2024, Prisma Health announced a merger with Tennessee-based Blount Memorial Hospital, marking the first time Prisma Health has extended access to its services outside of South Carolina.

 History

 The Greenville Health Authority (GHA) owns healthcare facilities managed by Prisma Health, which leases and operates them as Prisma Health-Upstate (a lease with Upstate Affiliate Organization was made in 2016).
-Greenville-based members of the South Carolina General Assembly stated in 2021 that they wished for GHA to directly supervise and manage the Prisma-run facilities as well as to make it clear that the GHA and not Prisma has authority over the doctors.
+Greenville based members of the South Carolina General Assembly stated in 2021 that they wished for GHA to directly supervise and manage the Prisma-run facilities, as well as to make it clear that the GHA and not Prisma has authority over the doctors.
 However, Act 432 under which GHA operates gives no such authority to the GHA Board of Trustees.
-The GHA Board has only the authority to assess the compliance of Prisma Health-Upstate with the terms of the Lease.
+The GHA Board only has the authority to assess the compliance of Prisma Health-Upstate with the terms of the Lease.
 Operations of Prisma Health - Upstate, including the supervision of its employees and physicians, are the responsibility of the Management and Board of Prisma Health.

 Medicare Fraud

-In 2013 the U.S. Department of Justice won a $237 million judgement against the Tuomey Healthcare system, then an independent organization, for violations of the Stark Law and the False Claims Act.
+In 2013, the U.S. Department of Justice won a $237 million judgement against the Tuomey Healthcare system, then an independent organization, for violations of the Stark Law and the False Claims Act.
 The decade-long lawsuit was triggered by a whistleblower complaint by Michael Drakeford, MD under the qui tam provision of the Act.
 Drakeford was among 19 surgeons involved in the billing of illegal referral fees to Medicare.
 The size of the judgement crushed Tuomey, which subsequently sought to merge with other organizations and it later merged with Palmetto in 2016.